Broadband Purcell effect: Radiative decay engineering with metamaterials

-In the close vicinity of the hyperbolic metamaterial, the power from the dipole is completely concentrated in the large spatial wavevector channels (Fig 2(b)).
-The same evanescent wave spectrum when incident on a lossy metal or dielectric would be completely absorbed, causing a non-radiative decrease in the lifetime of an emitter (quenching).
-On the contrary, the metamaterial converts the evanscent waves to propagating and the absorption thus affects the outcoupling efficiency of the emitted photons due to a finite propagation length in the metamaterial.
-Taking into account losses and current metamaterial fabrication technologies the efficiency of emission into the propagating waves within the metamaterial can exceed $\eta \approx 80 \% $, with a Purcell factor of approximately $F_{p}=5$ (inset of Fig 2(b)).
+In the close vicinity of the hyperbolic metamaterial, the power from the dipole is completely concentrated in the large spatial wavevector channels (Fig 2(a) inset).The same evanescent wave spectrum when incident on a lossy metal or dielectric would be completely absorbed, causing a non-radiative decrease in the lifetime of an emitter (quenching).
+On the contrary, the metamaterial converts the evanescent waves to propagating and the absorption thus affects the outcoupling efficiency of the emitted photons due to a finite propagation length in the metamaterial.

-Another key feature of the hyperbolic metamaterial along with the reduction in lifetime and high efficiency of emission into the metamaterial is the directional nature of light propagation in hyperbolic dispersion media\cite{semiclassics}.
-Fig. 2(c) shows the field along a plane perpendicular to the metamaterial-vacuum interface exhibiting the beamlike radiation from a point dipole.
-This is advantageous from the point of view of collection efficiency of the single photon source since the spontaneous emitted photon lie within a cone\cite{felsen}.
-The group velocity vectors in the medium which point in the direction of the Poynting vector are simply normals to the dispersion curve.
+Along with the reduction in lifetime and high efficiency of emission into the metamaterial, another key feature of the hyperbolic media is the directional nature of light propagation.
+Fig. 2(b) shows the field along a plane perpendicular to the metamaterial-vacuum interface exhibiting the beamlike radiation from a point dipole.
+This is advantageous from the point of view of collection efficiency of light since the spontaneous emitted photons lie within a cone \cite{felsen1994radiation}.
+The group velocity vectors in the medium which point in the direction of the Poynting vector are simply normals to the dispersion curve [Fig. 1].
 For vacuum, these normals point in all directions and hence the spontaneous emission is isotropic in nature.
-In contrast, the hyperbolic dispersion medium allows wavevectors only within a narrow region defined by the asymptotes of the hyperbola.
+In contrast to this behavior, the hyperbolic dispersion medium allows wavevectors only within a narrow region defined by the asymptotes of the hyperbola.
 Hence the group velocity vectors lie within the resonance cone giving rise to a directional spontaneously emitted photon propagating within the metamaterial.
-The beamlike nature of the photon in the metamaterial arising solely due to the hyperbolic dispersion has to be distinguished from that obtained by the mode property of a resonant structure like a micropost microcavity\cite{spg2} or that of a guided mode in a photonic crystal waveguide\cite{hughes}.
+The beamlike nature of the photon in the metamaterial arising solely due to the hyperbolic dispersion has to be distinguished from that obtained by the mode properties of a resonant structure such as a micropost microcavity \cite{lounis2005single-photon} or that of a guided mode in a photonic crystal waveguide \cite{hughes2004enhanced,lecamp2007very}.